Jesuscrist420/Cloud-Native-Medical-App/README.monorepo.md

 - packages/common: shared types & Pub/Sub helpers
 - services/*: individual microservices
-- infra/: Terraform for Pub/Sub and Cloud SQL
+- infra/: Terraform for IaC

 More docs will be added as we implement each component.